SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 > If you choose an existing application, the extension will update that app's configuration settings for it to work with both SharePoint Embedded and this extension.
 Doing this is NOT recommended on production applications.

-After your container type is created and your application is configure, you will be able to view your Local tenant registration as a tree in the left nav-bar
+After your container type is created and your application is configured, you'll be able to view your Local tenant registration as a tree in the left nav-bar

-## Register your trial container type
+## Register your container type

-After creating your trial container type, you will need to register that container type on your local tenant.
+After creating your container type, you'll need to register that container type on your local tenant.
 Learn more about container type [registration](../concepts/app-concepts/register-api-documentation.md).

-* Follow the prompt and click **'Register on local tenant'** on the lower right corner of the VS Code window
+* Follow the prompt and select **'Register on local tenant'** on the lower right corner of the VS Code window
-* If you do not see the prompt, you can right-click on your `<container-type-name>` and select **Register** from the menu
+* If you don't see the prompt, you can right-click on your `<container-type-name>` and select **Register** from the menu

 ![register](../images/vsx-images/7aregister-ct.png)

 #### Grant permissions

-When registering your container type you will need to grant permissions to access your application
+When registering your container type you'll need to grant permissions to access your application

 <!-- ![register permissions](../images/vsx-images/8aopenconsentlink.png) -->

-An external browser window will pop open for you to login and grant admin consent
+An external browser window will pop open for you to sign-in and grant admin consent

 ![login permissions](../images/vsx-images/9alogin-grant-permissions.png)

 ## Create your first container

-With your trial container type registered, you can now create your first container.
-Only five containers of trial container type can be created to upload and manage content.
+With your container type registered, you can now create your first container.
+Only five containers of container type can be created to upload and manage content.

 * Right-click on the **Containers** drop-down from the tree in the left nav-bar and select **Create container**
 * Enter a name for the container you would like to create